-- Deadlights in general are to be provided fixed in place. - Deadlights may be removable when the glass is laminated and its load carrying capability is increased of 30%. - Deadlights may be avoided for glazing made of laminated with an interlayer of 3mm polycarbonate or equivalent material if located in Zone 1a or 1b or 2a. - In Zone 2b when laminated glass with an interlayer of 3mm polycarbonate or equivalent material is used a removable deadlight is to be provided.

-The possibility to avoid such deadlight will be evaluated if an impact test on the laminated glass with the external ply fractured is carried out (see [5.6.17]).

-- In Zone 1c a fixed or removable deadlight is to be in any case foreseen. - In Zone 2c a fixed deadlight is to be in any case foreseen.
+- · Deadlights in general are to be provided fixed in place. - Deadlights may be removable when the glass is laminated and its load carrying capability is increased of 30%. - Deadlights may be avoided for glazing made of laminated with an interlayer of 3mm polycarbonate or equivalent material if located in Zone 1a or 1b or 2a. - In Zone 2b when laminated glass with an interlayer of 3mm polycarbonate or equivalent material is used a removable deadlight is to be provided. - The possibility to avoid such deadlight will be evaluated if an impact test on the laminated glass with the external ply fractured is carried out (see [5.6.17]). - In Zone 1c a fixed or removable deadlight is to be foreseen.
+As an alternative [5.19] may be applied. - In Zone 2c a fixed deadlight is to be foreseen.
+As an alternative [5.19] may be applied.